zwiebert/tronferno-mcu/README.md

  Too complicated and useless?
 I currently work on a GUI for android to work on top of the command line interface.
+Maybe I also add a binary repository later, for the people (if any) who just want to flash their MCUs without having to install the build environment on their PC.

  The latitude and longitude configuration is required by astro function.
 But its currently disabled and a predefined table is used instead.
 Can be changed in user/main/astro.c  Enable math_write_astro().
 But the data it generates is probably wrong at the moment.

+ Also, when using timer command: all data is overwritten in the shutter device.
+A daily timer will also overwrite the weekly timer and all flags like sun-auto.
+Exception: if you only send the real time (rtc-only=1), no timer data or flags besides the DST flag are changed.